Volunteer as a Mentor

 It can take many weeks for your Criminal Record/Vulnerable Sector Check to be completed, so please don’t wait to submit your request.

 Interviews provide in-depth background information about you and allow you to discuss questions, concerns or expectations in a one-on-one environment.
 We will schedule your interview once we have heard back from two of your references.
 Interviews are held currently being held online through Zoom or Microsoft Teams but please let us know if you’d rather complete this step in person.
 Community mentors who may be driving with a mentee in their vehicle are asked to show agency staff their driver’s license and proof of insurance.

 Go Girls! mentors also complete facilitator training that takes several hours.
 This will be scheduled prior to each new program session.

-Once your application screening is complete, your file is reviewed by our Enrolment Coordinator.
+Once your application screening is complete, your file is reviewed by our Volunteer Intake Coordinator.
 Our decision regarding your acceptance as a volunteer will be e-mailed to you.

 |8.
 Start your match

 BBBS staff determine which child on our waitlist is most likely to have a successful mentoring relationship with you.
 You will be given information about that child and a time will be set for you to meet them.
 Community-based mentors also meet with the child’s parent/guardian before being introduced to the child.
 Everyone signs a match agreement contract and the match begins.

 We hope this step-by-step guide to becoming a mentor is helpful, but we are always happy to chat with you if you have questions or feedback.
 Please contact our Volunteer Intake Coordinator at 250-475-1117, ext.
 40 if you need more information or want to discuss your own volunteering circumstances.